elastic/ecctl/docs/ecctl_platform_allocator_metadata_delete.md

 Deletes a single metadata item from a given allocators metadata

-### Synopsis

-Deletes a single metadata item from a given allocators metadata

 ```
 ecctl platform allocator metadata delete <allocator id> <key> [flags]
 ```